Yekaterinburg: Rail

-Yekaterinburg is a major railway junction.
+Yekaterinburg railway station is a major railway junction.
 In the Yekaterinburg node, 7 main lines converge (to Perm, Tyumen, Kazan, Nizhny Tagil, Chelyabinsk, Kurgan, and Tavda).
 The Sverdlovsk Railway Administration is located in the city, which serves trains on the territory of the Sverdlovsk and Tyumen Regions, the Perm Territory, the Khanty-Mansiysk and Yamalo-Nenets Autonomous Districts, as well as parts of the Omsk Region, and there is a single road traffic control centre.
 The Perm–Yekaterinburg–Tyumen section is now part of the main route of the Trans-Siberian Railway.